hugo-next/hugo-theme-next/exampleSite/content/post/02-external-link/index.en-us.md

 weight: 1
 ---

 Welcome to the Hugo NexT documentation site!
-It is from [Theme NexT](https://theme-next.js.org/) The transplanted one is [Hugo](https://gohugo.io/) The high- quality and elegant theme created maintains its easy- to- use features and powerful functionality.
+It is from [Theme NexT](https://theme-next.js.org/) The transplanted one is [Hugo](https://gohugo.io/) The high-quality and elegant theme created maintains its easy-to-use features and powerful functionality.